Thank you for your interest in the Literary Agency division of The Lisa Ekus Group.

 - If you submit a hard copy proposal, include a self-addressed envelope or mailer with sufficient postage so that the proposal can be returned.
 Please indicate if you don’t want your materials to be returned, so that we can recycle the paper.

-- If possible, enclose a good, short (no more than five minutes in length) link to a recent TV appearance.
+- If possible, enclose a good, short (no more than five minutes in length) link to a recent TV or video appearance.

 Please note that these guidelines represent industry standards for creating a professional proposal package.
 Following these steps, however, does not guarantee representation with our or any agency.